 Despite the competitive benchmark performance, our observations reveal that Mamba’s internal modeling exhibits significant issues when processing visual inputs.
-This issue is similar to the prior observation of ViTs~\citep{register}, where some outlier tokens located in the less semantic background unexpectedly contain rich global information (showing as high attention scores in the feature map).
-These unusual feature activations are termed artifacts.
+This issue is similar to the prior observation of ViTs~\cite{register}, where some outlier tokens located in the less semantic background unexpectedly contain rich global information (showing as high attention scores in the feature map).
+These unusual feature activations are typically termed artifacts in the existing studies~\cite{register}.
 In this work, we reveal that this artifact issue not only exists but actually is considerably more severe in Vision Mamba.
-For example, the artifacts are clearly visible in the feature maps of Vim~\citep{vim}, as illustrated in the 2nd and 4th columns of Figure \ref{fig:attn}, where activations encompass not just semantically significant content, but also extend to expansive yet minimally informative background regions.
+For example, the artifacts are clearly visible in the feature maps of Vim~\cite{vim}, as illustrated in the 2nd and 4th columns of Figure \ref{fig:attn}, where activations encompass not just semantically significant content, but also extend to expansive yet minimally informative background regions.
 Furthermore, as quantitatively confirmed in Section \ref{sec:artifact}, these artifact tokens are widely present in different sizes of Vision Mamba models and possess rich global information.

-In this paper, building upon a previous solution~\citep{register}, we introduce a straightforward yet effective architectural refinement to Vision Mamba by appending registers---new, input-independent tokens---to the token sequence.
-Unlike~\citep{register} which only appends several register tokens at one end of the input layer, we 1) insert register tokens \textit{evenly} throughout the token sequence; and 2) at the end of the Vision Mamba, concatenate the register tokens to form a comprehensive image representation for the final prediction.
+Building upon a previous solution~\cite{register}, we introduce a straightforward yet effective architectural refinement to Vision Mamba by appending registers---new, input-independent tokens---to the token sequence.
+Unlike~\cite{register} which only appends several register tokens at one end of the input layer, we 1) insert register tokens \textit{evenly} throughout the token sequence; and 2) at the end of the Vision Mamba, concatenate the register tokens to form a comprehensive image representation for the final prediction.
 We name this enhanced architecture \mambar.